-Unlike in the tropical Pacific where the El Niño-Southern Oscillation (ENSO) is the dominant mode of variability, variations of comparable magnitude on a range of time scales interact in the tropical Atlantic.
-The seasonal development of the cold tongue in boreal summer, on and slightly south of the equator between approximately 20°W and 0°E, results in a large seasonal cycle in eastern equatorial Atlantic (EEA) SST.
-Interannual SST anomalies in this region (Fig. 1a) are associated with the Atlantic zonal mode.
-Also referred to as the Atlantic Niño mode, events constituting of strong warm (cold) interannual SST anomalies are called Atlantic Niño (Niña) events.
-Their occurrence is phaselocked to June-July-August (JJA) when the thermocline is shallow and upwelling is at its maximum (Keenlyside and Latif, 2007).
+(JJA), when the thermocline is shallow and upwelling is at its maximum (Keenlyside and Latif 2007).
 From an energetics perspective, Burls et al. (2012) showed that interannual SST anomalies in the EEA can be understood as modulations of a seasonally active thermocline mode.
 Modulations in the timing and intensity of the seasonally excited Bjerknes feedback between April and July are the primary cause of anomalous SST associated with the Atlantic Niño mode.
 An amplification (suppression) of the seasonal cycle leads to a cold (warm) anomaly in JJA.
-In addition to variations in amplitude, a shift in the timing of the cold tongue onset can also result in an SST anomaly (Marin et al., 2009; Burls et al., 2012).
+In addition to variations in amplitude, a shift in the timing of the cold tongue onset can also result in an SST anomaly (Marin et al. 2009; Burls et al. 2012).
 Caniaux et al. (2011) investigated the variability in the onset, spatial extent, and temperature of the cold tongue for the 26 individual years between 1982 and 2007.
-They found that the timing of the cold tongue formation between March and mid-June depends on the timing of the seasonal intensification of the southeasterly trades that is in turn associated with the South Atlantic subtropical high pressure system, referred to as the South Atlantic Anticyclone (SAA).
-A connection between the strength of the SAA and SST anomalies in the south-eastern tropical Atlantic has also been described by Lübbecke et al. (2010).
-They found a weakening of the SAA in February/March prior to Atlantic warm events in JJA.
-Also Richter et al. (2010) highlighted the importance of a weakening of the SAA in the development of warm events off Angola and in the EEA.
+They found that the timing of the cold tongue formation between March and mid-June depends on the timing of the seasonal intensification of the southeasterly trades that is in turn associated with the South Atlantic subtropical high pressure system, referred to as the South Atlantic anticyclone (SAA).
+A connection between the strength of the SAA and SST anomalies in the southeastern tropical Atlantic has also been described by Lübbecke et al. (2010).
+They found a weakening of the SAA in February and March prior to Atlantic warm events in JJA.
+Also, Richter et al. (2010) highlighted the importance of a weakening of the SAA in the development of warm events off Angola and in the EEA.
 Hu et al. (2013) described a tilt mode in the equatorial Atlantic Ocean that represents an equatorial balanced response between the zonal thermocline slope and zonal wind variations.
 They found that this mode is triggered from the south by fluctuations in the SAA.

 Despite the many studies that link the SAA and SST anomalies in the southeastern tropical Atlantic, the exact causal relationship remains unclear.
 Changes in the strength of the SAA are expected to be associated with variability in the southeasterly trade winds and meridional winds along the southwestern coast of Africa.
-While the latter impacts coastal upwelling, changes in the trade winds in the western equatorial Atlantic can excite eastward propagating equatorial Kelvin waves that are associated with vertical displacement of the thermocline, thus leading to SST anomalies in the east.
-However, the correlation between the SAA and wind stress anomalies in the western and central equatorial Atlantic is actually rather low (shown for ERA-Interim in Fig. 1b, c - very similar results are obtained if other reanalysis products are used).
+While the latter impacts coastal upwelling, changes in the trade winds in the western equatorial Atlantic can excite eastwardpropagating equatorial Kelvin waves that are associated with vertical displacement of the thermocline, thus leading to SST anomalies in the east.
+However, the correlation between the SAA and wind stress anomalies in the western and central equatorial Atlantic is actually rather low shown for the European Centre for Medium-Range Weather Forecasts Interim Re-Analysis (ERA-Interim) in Figs. 1b,c; very similar results are obtained if other reanalysis products are used].

 Following Burls et al. (2012), here we analyze the connection between the SAA and EEA SST anomalies from an energetics perspective, focusing on the role of anomalous wind power.
 Burls et al. (2012) showed that, as the primary source of anomalous tropical Atlantic available potential energy, anomalous wind power over the tropical Atlantic is a potential predictor for Atlantic Niño and Niña events.
 Tropical Atlantic wind power values between January and July are typically anomalously large during cold event years while they are anomalously weak between April and July for warm event years.
 Based on the results by Lübbecke et al. (2010), they suggested that SAA variability might be an important source of anomalous tropical Atlantic wind power.